janaSunrise/discordpy-bot-template/README.md

 ## ✨ Features!

-- Modular structure to make large and small bots pretty easily.
+- Modular structure to make any type of bot pretty easily.
 - Component based structure to make organizing the code easiest
-- Docker and Pipenv supported inbuilt to make the deployment and development workflow quick.
+- Docker and Pipenv support inbuilt to make the deployment and development workflow quick and easy.
 - Well documented, making it easy for everyone to understand.
-- Auto loaders to load the cogs added quickly without adding them manually
+- Auto loaders to load the cogs added quickly without adding them manually.
 - Pre added `owner` cog, Help command and Error handler to make those things ignorable and focus on functionality.
-- Inbuilt logging support with beautiful UI for easy reference and logging.
+- Inbuilt logging support with Intuitive look for easy reference and logging.

 ## Requirements